runlikeforrestgump/emacs/README.md

 If Emacs is inside a recursive editing level, square brackets appear around the parentheses that surround the modes.
 If Emacs is in one recursive editing level within another, double square brackets appear, and so on.
 Since recursive editing levels affects Emacs globally, the square brackets appear in the mode line of every window.

-When reading Info pages, I noticed that there's some additional stuff after the buffer name in the mode line: (FILENAME) NODE_NAME.
+When reading Info pages, I noticed that there's some additional stuff after the buffer name in the mode line: <code>(FILENAME) NODE_NAME</code>.
 This suggests to me that some modes customise the mode line format.

-There are different things that you can optionally add to the mode line, each of which can usually be displayed by enabling a mode; for example, size of the buffer (size-indication-mode), column number of point (column-number-mode), current time (display-time-mode), and battery charge (display-battery-mode).
+There are different things that you can optionally add to the mode line, each of which can usually be displayed by enabling a mode; for example, size of the buffer (<code>size-indication-mode</code>), column number of point (<code>column-number-mode</code>), current time (<code>display-time-mode</code>), and battery charge (<code>display-battery-mode</code>).
 If you don't want to the see the line number of point, then you can toggle the line-number-mode off.
 There are several Emacs packages out there that provide additional mode line features; two common ones are [Power Line](http://www.emacswiki.org/emacs/PowerLine) and [Smart Mode Line](https://github.com/Bruce-Connor/smart-mode-line).

 When only line-number-mode is enabled, then you'll see L followed by the line number.
 When only column-number-mode is enabled, then you'll see C followed by the column number.
-When both line-number-mode and column-number-mode are enabled, you'll see two numbers in parentheses: (LineNumber, ColumnNumber).
+When both line-number-mode and column-number-mode are enabled, you'll see two numbers in parentheses: <code>(LineNumber, ColumnNumber)</code>.

 Personally, for now, I'm just using column-number-mode in addition to the defaults, so I've added the following to my ~/.emacs.d/init.el: <code>(column-number-mode t)</code> (i.e., set the column-number-mode variable to true).